Skip to main content

 A luminous debut about the search for belonging, the tension between departure and return, and the legacy of migration, Tangerinn is a novel of memory, a stirring meditation on culture, identity, and inheritance set between London and the windswept beaches of southern Italy.

-Mina is thirty and drifting in London, untethered and uncertain.
-When her Moroccan-born father Omar dies, she returns to her childhood home on the Calabrian coast, where he once ran a bar called the Tangerinn.
-It was more than just a bar—it was a gathering place, a haven for migrants and misfits, a dream that grew wild and weathered with time.
+Mina is thirty and living in London.
+She fled there at twenty to reinvent herself to escape her small-town past, but a decade later she is drifting, untethered and uncertain.
+When her Moroccan-born father Omar dies, she returns to her childhood home on the Calabrian coast, where he ran a bar called the Tangerinn.
+It was more than just a bar—it was a gathering place, a haven for migrants and misfits, a dream that Mina’s sister, Aisha, is struggling to keep alive.

 In searching for traces of her father, Mina begins to piece together her own fractured sense of identity.
 As she reconnects with the memories embedded in the land, she must confront what it means to belong—not just to a place, but to a lineage, a language, a self.